 How to tell if a toddler bike helmet is the right size for your little one?

 If the toddler scooter helmet is loose and moves around, then it’s too big for your baby.
 The helmet might even cover your child’s eyebrows which could be very discomforting.
 However if the forehead is visible, then that helmet is too small for your child.
-The ideal scooter helmet size would perfectly fit and allow ventilation.
-The bike helmet should not fall off even when pulling it a bit and if your child wears spectacles it the helmet should not affect him.
+The ideal size would perfectly fit and allow ventilation.
+Additionally it should not fall off even when pulling it a bit and if your child wears spectacles it the helmet should not affect him.

 |Razor V-17 Youth Multi Sport Toddler Helmet||2 year manufacturer warranty